-I am mainly interested in syntax, semantics and (computational) psycholinguistics, especially experimental and computational approaches to syntax, language acquisition and sentence processing.
-The overall goal is to construct an integrated theory of language learning and processing, by combining insights and methods from these fields.
+I study syntax and semantics, focusing on experimental and computational approaches to syntax, language acquisition, and sentence processing.
+My goal is to develop an integrated theory of language acquisition and processing by combining insights from these areas.

 Education: Ph.D. in linguistics, University of Michigan, Ann Arbor, 2019